Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Model Architecture

-Specifically, alongside the primary regression predictor that outputs continuous sentiment scores \(\hat{y}_s\), we introduce an auxiliary classifier.
-The continuous sentiment scores are discretized into three categories according to their polarity: The classification branch shares the same multimodal feature representation \(\bm{h}_{m}\) processed by the main regression predictor but employs a separate classifier: where \(p_s\) denotes the predicted probability distribution over the three sentiment classes.
-The model is jointly optimized with a combined loss that integrates both regression and classification objectives: where \(\mathcal{L}_{reg}\) represents the Mean Squared Error (MSE) for regression, \(\mathcal{L}_{cls}\) is the Cross-Entropy (CE) loss for classification, and \(y_{cls}\) is the discretized ground truth label.
+Specifically, alongside the primary regression predictor that outputs continuous sentiment label $\hat{y}_s$, we introduce an auxiliary classifier.
+The continuous sentiment scores are discretized into three categories according to their polarity: The classification branch shares the same multimodal feature representation \(\bm{h}_{m}\) processed by the main regression predictor but employs a separate classifier: where ${z}_{cls}$ is a 3-dimensional vector derived from classifier processing, $p_s$ denotes the predicted probability distribution over the three sentiment classes.

 During inference, uncertainty is quantified by the entropy of the predicted class distribution: where \(u_s\) denotes the uncertainty score, \(H(\cdot)\) is the entropy function, and \(p_{s,i}\) is the predicted probability of the \(i\)-th sentiment class.
 This entropy-based metric naturally reflects the model’s confidence: a high entropy value indicates greater uncertainty, corresponding to a more uniform distribution over classes, while a low entropy implies strong confidence concentrated on a single class \cite{xue2024ualign}.

+The model is jointly optimized with a combined loss that integrates both regression and classification objectives: where \(\mathcal{L}_{reg}\) represents the Mean Squared Error (MSE) for regression, \(\mathcal{L}_{cls}\) is the Cross-Entropy (CE) loss for classification, and \(y_{cls}\) is the discretized ground truth label.